The Uniformization of Certain Algebraic Hypergeometric Functions: Identities without free parameters

-The two theorems below are sample applications of the algorithm embedded in the proof of Thm.~\ref{thm:83}.
-They show how it is possible to parametrize rationally many algebraic ${}_nF_{n-1}$'s with $a\in\mathbb{Z},$ due~to their being uniformized by quotient curves $\mathcal{C}_{p,q}^{(q;{\rm symm.})}$ that are of genus zero.
-These examples also illustrate how lower parameters that are non-positive integers can be handled with the aid of Lemma~\ref{lem:1}.
+Theorems\ \ref{thm:dominici} and (especially) \ref{thm:810} below are sample applications of the algorithm embedded in the proof of Thm.~\ref{thm:83}(i).
+They show how it is possible rationally to parametrize many algebraic ${}_nF_{n-1}$'s with $a\in\mathbb{Z}$, due~to their being uniformized by quotient curves $\mathcal{C}_{p,q}^{(q;{\rm symm.})}$ that are of genus zero.
+These examples also illustrate how lower parameters that are non-positive integers can be handled by taking a limit, and applying the auxiliary Lemma~\ref{lem:1}.